 More action-packed games are available in Disney Wish’s Hero Zone sports arena.
 Don’t miss running through The Incredibles-themed inflatable obstacle course, which is featured in the ship’s Incredi-Games experience.
 It’s lots of fun, and it’s not just for kids.
 Time slots are pre-announced, so check the Disney Cruise Line Navigator app to see when the obstacle course will be available.

-For more information about traveling on Disney cruises, check out these articles:
+For more information about traveling the high seas aboard Disney cruises, check out these articles: